Music generation with variational recurrent autoencoder supported by history: Music representation and data

-For the training we have used 4 Gb of midi files that included songs of different epochs and genres.
-The dataset was preprocessed in the following ways before it was used.
-Since one midi file can contain several tracks with meaningful information yet can have some tracks of little importance one has to split the files into tracks and use an heuristics that would filter the tracks.
+Four gigabytes of midi-files that included songs of different epochs and genres formed a proprietary dataset that was used for the experiments.
+The data was already available but needed a significant preprocessing.
+Since one midi-file can contain several tracks with meaningful information yet can have some tracks of little importance, the files were split into separate tracks.
+Certain normalization of the data is often needed to facilitate learning.
+The following normalization procedures were applied to every track individually.
 Each note in midi file is defined with several parameters such as pitch, length, strength plus the parameters of the track (e.g. the instrument that is playing the note) and the parameters of the file (such as tempo).
-Despite the fact that nuancing is playing an important role in musical compositions we omitted the strengths of the notes, focusing on the melodic patterns determined by the pitches and temporal parameters of the notes and pauses in between.
-In order to make the learning state space denser we have centered the pitches throughout the dataset transposing median pitch of every track to the 4th octave.
-We also normalized the pauses throughout the dataset in the following manner.
-For each track we have calculated a median pause.
-It is only to be expected that absolute majority of the pauses in the track were equal to the median pause multiplied with a rational coefficient (naturally 1/2 and 3/2 were especially popular in the majority of the tracks).
-We counted all possible pauses in every track and left only the tracks that had 11 different values of the pauses or less (the median + most popular pauses on each side of it).
-The tracks with higher variety of pauses were not included in the final dataset.
-Generally, temporal normalization of the midi files might be rather challenging but the pause filtering trick described above allowed us to normalize the obtained tracks using the value of the median pause.
-Finally to make the input diverse enough we have filtered the tracks with exceedingly small entropy.
-In Figure \ref{fig:ent} one can see the distribution of entropy across the dataset.

-Since the LM predicts the track on a note-by-note basis an exceeding amount of tracks with low pitch entropy (say, house bass-line with the same note repeating itself throughout the whole track) would drastically decrease the quality of the output.
-Finally, we have obtained a dataset that consisted of 15+ thousand normalized tracks which was used for training.
+Despite the fact that nuancing is playing an important role in musical compositions the strengths of the notes was omitted.
+This particular work was focused on the melodic patterns determined by the pitches and temporal parameters of the notes and pauses in between.
+The median pitch of every track was transposed to the 4th octave.
+The pauses throughout the dataset were also normalized as follows.
+For each track a median pause was calculated.
+It is only to be expected that absolute majority of the pauses in the track are equal to the median pause multiplied with a rational coefficient (1/2 and 3/2 being especially popular for the majority of the tracks).
+The tracks with more than eleven different values of the pauses were filtered out.
+Generally, temporal normalization of the midi files might be rather challenging but the pause filtering trick described above allows to normalize the obtained tracks using the value of the median pause.
+Finally to prevent the model from possible overfitting and to make the input diverse enough the tracks with exceedingly small entropy were also excluded from the training data.
+Since the tracks are generated on a note-by-note basis an exceeding amount of tracks with low pitch entropy (say, house bass-line with the same note repeating itself throughout the whole track) would drastically decrease the quality of the output.
+Final dataset consisted of 15+ thousand normalized tracks and was used for further training.